Tikoy rolls are soft and chewy sticky rice rolls made with glutinous rice flour, filled with red bean paste, and coated in a sesame-peanut mixture.

 Step 3: Prepare the pan and steamer

-Set up a steamer with about ½ inch of water—just enough so the water doesn't touch the bottom of the dish.
-Bring it to a boil.
+Set up a steamer with about ½ inch of water - make sure the water doesn't touch the bottom of the pan.
+Bring to a boil.

-If you don't have a steamer, you can easily improvise by using a large pot with a rack or trivet to elevate the dish above the water.
+If you don't have a steamer, use a large pot with a rack or trivet to keep the pan above the water.

 Step 4: Steam